 The Pavement exists because there was nothing like it, but it fulfils a need.

 The Pavement is a small charity, founded in the spring of 2005.
-We distribute The Pavement in London, Scotland and the West Midlands, and we plan to launch in other regions.
-In London alone, we deliver 4,000+ copies of The Pavement to over 70 hostels, day centres, homeless surgeries, soup-runs and libraries.
+We distribute The Pavement in London, Scotland, and we plan to launch in other regions.
+In London alone, we deliver 8,500+ copies of the Pavement to over 70 hostels, day centres, homeless surgeries, soup-runs and libraries.
 By using volunteer journalists and homelessness sector professionals, as well as work from the country’s best cartoonists (many of them Private Eye contributors), we’ve achieved a balance of news, features, humour and service listings unlike other publications.

 Our journalists cover the news from the streets or news affecting the streets, and we often deal with topics ignored by the mainstream press.
 Alongside this, other professionals provide features on health, foot care, legal advice and life in hostels, with the back pages given over to The List, a regularly updated directory of homeless services.

-As always, we welcome comment, so do contact.
+As always, we welcome comment, so do contact email@example.com.

-If you are a member of the press and you'd like to speak to us, please contact Karin Goodwin (editor, email@example.com) or Val Stevenson (chair of trustees, firstname.lastname@example.org) and we'll get back to you as soon as we can.
+If you are a member of the press and you'd like to speak to us, please contact Jake Cudsi (editor, firstname.lastname@example.org) or Val Stevenson (chair of trustees, email@example.com) and we'll get back to you as soon as we can.